biffcode/companion_website_last/README.md

-# AIOS Companion Website
+# Companion Website

-This is the product website for AIOS Companion, an AI assistant that actually does the work - saving you time with simple, no-code automation that runs locally on your machine.
+This is the product website for Companion, an AI assistant that actually does the work - saving you time with simple, no-code automation that runs locally on your machine.

 ## Features